bibekaryal86/auth-service/README.md

-redo audit service like in python
+redo audit service like in python replace User with Profile (esp in exceptions and messages)

 There are 2 database instances created to support local development and production data.
 This uses free instance from `neon.tech` for database requirements.
 In neon tech it is possible